 Timing a Running Race

-Every type of race has its own set of unique challenges.
 This is a guide to setting up the registration and timing a running race.
 Keep in mind that this is not a complete guide to registration and timing.
 Having some general knowledge of how the system works before hand will help you to understand this guide.

 Recommended